AvePoint/cloud-governance-client/csharp-netstandard/docs/RequestsApi.md

             Configuration config = new Configuration();

-            //You can find the Modern API Endpoint in Cloud Governance admin user guide for your environment. config.BasePath = "Cloud_Governance_Modern_API_Endpoint";
+            //You can find the Modern API Endpoint in Cloud Governance admin user guide for your environment. config.BasePath = "{Cloud_Governance_Modern_API_Endpoint}";

             // Configure API key clientSecret: Navigate to AvePoint Cloud Governance Settings > API Authentication Management to Obtain a client secret. config.AddApiKey("clientSecret", "eyJ...");

             // Configure API key userPrincipalName: The value of the userPrincipalName parameter is the login name of a delegated user that will be used to invoke the AvePoint Cloud Governance API.
-            // Make sure the user’s account has been added to AvePoint Online Services and has the license for AvePoint Cloud Governance.
+            // Make sure the user's account has been added to AvePoint Online Services and has the license for AvePoint Cloud Governance.
             // If you calls the Admin api, make sure the user's role is Service Administrator for AvePoint Cloud Governance. config.AddApiKey("userPrincipalName", "someone@example.com");

             var apiInstance = new RequestsApi(config);

-            var id = new Guid(); // Guid |
+            var id = new Guid(); // Guid | The id of create site collection request.

             try
             {